abhinavdangeti/reductor/README.md

 - Using reductor's Encode(), the footprint of the generated data structure is 58 Bytes.
 - That's a reduction of **59.72%**.

-## future / to-do
+## future work
-- Multiple blocks to accommodate the postings, so we could potentially further reduce the number of bits used for the deltas, and quicken lookup.
+- Split the encoding into multiple blocks of postings.
+This would further reduce the number of bits used for the deltas, and most importantly - quicken point lookup.
 - APIs to support operations over multiple postings lists:
-    - Merge operations
+    - Merge
     - Intersection/Union/Difference